-Once I own the property am I still responcible for the back taxes?
+Once I own the property am I still responsible for the back taxes?

-No, the auction process is what resolves the back due taxes with some exceptions.
-Properties in a Village may be suject to owed village taxes, properties hooked up to municipal water may have currently owed water bills, and new owners will be subject to the School tax bill in the Fall.
+No, the auction process is what resolves the back due taxes, with some exceptions: Properties in a Village may be suject to owed village taxes, properties in the City of Oswego may be subject to owed City taxes, properties hooked up to municipal water or sewer may have currently owed water/sewer bills, and new owners will be subject to the School tax bill in the Fall.

 Does the County perform any rehab work on the properties prior to the auction?

 No, tax foreclosed properties are sold as-is, where-is, and how-is.
 Please refer to the Oswego County Land Bank for rehabilitated properties.

 Can I inspect the interior of the property before the auction?